- Crawfish is the preferred meal for largemouth bass, so using crawfish bait can significantly improve your chances of catching bass.

 Plastic is also simpler to reel back before making another cast.
 If you reel in too quickly when using live bait, you risk losing the crawfish.
 Every minute counts if your next fishing trip only has a few hours to spare.

 Fish prefer live bait more, though, and that is a simple fact.
 With a live crawfish, your chances of catching bigger and better bass are marginally higher than with plastic.

 Why Use a Crawfish Bait Over Other Lure Types

-Bass adore crawfish.
+Bass adores crawfish.
 They have been doing it for millions of years, and even if they are tethered to a hook and a hungry angler, they are not likely to quit.
 The success of the plastic-like bait is due to this.

 Other lure types can still be used to capture bass, but you won’t catch as many and it might take longer.
-Bass typically eat crawfish as prey.
+Bass typically eats crawfish as prey.
 This means that a crawfish-shaped lure is more likely to catch their attention than a lure that is shaped like a different fish.

 Additionally, there are numerous varieties of crawfish to choose from, just as there are numerous bass species.
 Basically, you can be sure that any bass you are fishing for is interested in some kind of crawfish.

 You could believe that your work is finished after you select your crawfish lure.
 Are you prepared to go fishing?
 Wrong.
 You must now determine which rig style is ideal for the type of fishing you are doing.